CuyZ/NotiZ/Documentation/Notifications/Log-notification.md

 TYPO3 comes out of the box with a basic logger, more custom implementations may be added in the future.

+This logger will use a file located by default at `typo3temp/logs/typo3_<hash>.log`.

 ![Channel tab][tab-channel]